web-infra-dev/rspack-website/docs/en/blog/announcing-0.2.md

 ### realContentHash

-We have implemented `optimization.realContentHash`, which calculates the Hash based on the final product's file content, making the generated Hash more stable and better utilizing the cache.
+We have implemented optimization.realContentHash, which calculates the Hash based on the final product's file content.
+This makes the generated Hash more stable and is better utilized for caching.
 In version 0.2, this feature will be enabled by default for production environment builds.

 ### ESM/System format